 Rosaleen Kilbane qualified as a solicitor in 1989.
 She has practised in Housing Law throughout her career.
 She is a past member of the Law Society’s Civil Litigation Committee and a former Chair of the Law Society’s Housing Law Committee.
 She sits as a Deputy District Judge in the County Court.
 She was a founding partner of the Community Law Partnership (CLP), but undertakes only a limited amount of casework nowadays as she is primarily responsible for the management of the firm.
 She won the Legal Aid Lawyer of the Year Award in the social and welfare law category in June 2012.

 Chris Johnson heads up the Travellers Advice Team at Community Law Partnership and was a founding partner in 1999.
 He has acted in some of the leading cases involving Gypsies and Travellers including three cases in the House of Lords and one in the Supreme Court.
 He travels the country to represent them, as well as lecturing, training, writing and campaigning on issues affecting Gypsies’ and Travellers’ rights.
 He is co-editor of the Legal Action textbook “Gypsy and Traveller Law” and writes regularly for Legal Action and other publications.
-With the Barrister, Marc Willers, and the planning consultant, Simon Ruston, he does a blog on the Travellers’ Times website.
-Chris is a member of Greenpeace, Free Tibet Campaign and Liberty.
+He is a member of the Free Tibet Campaign.

 Holly previously worked at the Citizens Advice Bureau as a caseworker undertaking housing and debt casework.
 She completed her training contract with Community Law Partnership and qualified as a solicitor in 2010.
 Holly was the instructing solicitor in the case of Makisi v Birmingham City Council EWCA Civ 355.
 She became a Partner of CLP on 1st September 2015.